Utah’s Definition of Defamation

 Unless you are engaged in a high-risk profession, such as journalism, freelancing, or you’re an independent contractor, you probably don’t need to purchase defamation insurance.

-To read up further on what defamation insurance is, high-risk parties, and what your policy should include, check out our detailed blog post titled, “What is Defamation Insurance and Do I Need It?” here.
+To read up further on what defamation insurance is, high-risk parties, and what your policy should include, check out our detailed blog post titled, “What is Defamation Insurance and Do I Need It?”.

 Work With the Defamation Removal Lawyers of Minc Law to Remove Libelous and Defamatory Online Content

-If you’re a resident of Utah, or any other U.S. state, the defamation removal lawyers of Minc Law want to work with you to swiftly and permanently remove any online defamation targeting you or a loved one.
-At Minc Law, we boast a nearly 100% removal rate of defamatory online content, have litigated defamation cases in over 19 states and 3 countries, and have secured hundreds of removals – all for a flat rate.
+If you’re a resident of Utah, or any other U.S. state, the internet defamation removal lawyers of Minc Law want to work with you to swiftly and permanently remove any online defamation targeting you or a loved one.
+At Minc Law, we boast a nearly 100% removal rate of defamatory online content, have litigated defamation cases in over 26 states and 5 countries, and have secured hundreds of removals.

-- We will treat you with respect & courtesy: At Minc Law, we know online defamation is highly invasive and can be incredibly stressful.
-Aaron and his team of defamation lawyers are here to work with you.
+- We will treat you with respect & courtesy: At Minc Law, we know online defamation is highly invasive and can be incredibly stressful. our defamation lawyers are here to work with you.
 After all, your goals are our goals.

 - Communication: After the removal process has commenced, we will stay in constant contact with you to update you on the details of your removal.
 At Minc Law, we pride ourselves on our open communication.